Workers compensation entitlements to weekly payments – section 39 (NSW)

 For the purpose of Section 39, it is unnecessary to rely on one WPI assessment to achieve 21%WPI.

-It is possible to obtain the threshold of 21% WPI by requesting an Approved Medical Specialist ('AMS') in the Workers Compensation Commission ('WCC') convert and/or combine an injured worker’s previous WPI assessment with previous or current WPI assessments.
+It is possible to attain the threshold of 21% WPI by requesting an Medical Specialist in the Personal Injury Commission (“PIC”) convert and/or combine an injured worker’s previous WPI assessment with previous or current WPI assessments.